clmarr/DiaSim/README.cascade.md

 * items or sequences between '(' and ')+' can optionally occur any number of times, but not never.
 This is a case where the (non-)use of a space (' ') is critical, as ') +' means the close of optional never or once clause followed by a morpheme boundary, whereas ')+' closes an "any positive number of times" clause as stipulated in this bulleted explanation.

 * '{' and '}' enclose a *disjunction*.
 A disjunction consists of two or more items or item sequences, delimited by ';'.
+(TODO difference in disjunction behavior in input/output, vs. conditioning context.)

-(TODO make this its own section)
+	(TODO make this its own section? )

 ### ALPHA FEATURE NOTATION:

+(TODO it's not just feature spreading!)

 Alpha features are a device used by phonologists to express feature spreading phenomena that occurs regardless of the specific features that are being spread.
 Assimilatory phenomena (both contact and long distance) often such patterns.